 6 Simple Food Swaps for A Healthier BBQ

-As Independence Day grows closer, it may look like a day you have no choice but to declare independence from your diet.
-While splurging on special occasions isn’t a bad thing, it’s always smart to try to maintain good habits and a healthy lifestyle whenever possible.
-We spoke with the experts to find out healthy food swaps you can make at your next BBQ that’ll keep your lifestyle in check without sacrificing any of the fun.
+While splurging on special occasions isn’t a bad thing, it’s always smart to try to maintain good, healthy habits and a healthy lifestyle whenever possible.
+We spoke with the experts to find out healthy food swaps you can make at your next BBQ, a Healthy BBQ, that’ll keep your lifestyle in check without sacrificing any of the fun.

 Photo Credit: Palmetto

 You may find a lot of meats and dips at your next get-together.
 The key is to integrate vegetables wherever you can.
 If you’re making steak or chicken skewers, add a ton of vegetables to them in order to limit the meat intake.
 You can also set yourself up for success by bringing a veggie dish so there are healthier choices for everyone to choose from, recommends Monika Arenas, RDN CPT, Registered Dietitian of Carillon Miami Wellness Resort.

 Healthy BBQ Tip: Swap Store Bought Salads for DIY